itteco/iframely/README.md

 Iframely is based on [oEmbed/2][oembed2]:
- - Name it "oEmbed two" or "half oEmbed"
+ - Name it "oEmbed two" or "half oEmbed", because -
- - It removes the semantics part of the spec
+ - It leaves the semantics part of [oEmbed](http://oembed.com) out of the scope of the spec (as there is plenty of `meta` available already on the page)
- - Leaves the discovery part through `<link>` tag
+ - Leaves the discovery part through `<link>` tag in the `<head>` of the page
- - And specifies technological approaches and use case for embeds to improve end user's experience in modern realities
+ - And specifies technological approaches and use case for embeds to improve end user's experience in modern realities (HTML5)

 (c) 2013 Itteco Software Corp.